jkeiren/TimeSolver/README.md

 If you followed the instructions above, you can clean up by doing `rm -r build` from the root of your repository.

+### Generating source code documentation

+You can generate source code documentation using `make doxygen`.
+The output will be generated in the directory `build/pes.timed/html`.

 ### Dependencies

 No additional libraries are needed.
 For testing, googletest is used, but this is downloaded on-demand.